 The pattern is ‘easy’ which is a step up from beginner, which I would agree with.
-Although it sticks to one stitch, some terms might seem a little tricky for beginners, for example the increasing parts as these can be difficult to keep track of if you aren’t familiar with crocheting.
-The good thing about Wool and the Gang kits is there are plenty of levels and projects to choose from, so you can pick one depending on your ability.
+Although it sticks to one stitch, some terms might seem a little tricky for beginners.
+For example the increasing parts as these can be difficult to keep track of if you aren’t familiar with crocheting.
+The good thing about Wool and the Gang kits is there are plenty of levels and projects to choose from.
+You can pick one depending on your ability.
 I would say this kit is great for a learning/intermediate crocheter wanting a fun and rewarding project to help improve their technique.

 I like how the pattern is explained in simple step by step terms rather than traditional crochet ‘code’.
 This is great for learning crocheters to understand the pattern if they are unfamiliar with crochet language.
 The booklet included in the pack not only has the pattern in, but also has the techniques explained and measurements draw out clearly, which is really helpful.
-The only thing that threw me was the use of US terms (double crochet in UK is single crochet in US terms), but this was quickly resolved by watching one of the videos on Wool and the Gang’s you tube channel which explained and showed the single crochet technique.
+The only thing that threw me was the use of US terms (double crochet in UK is single in US).
+But this was quickly resolved by watching a video on Wool and the Gang’s You Tube channel which explained the single crochet technique.

-My bag was a little bigger than the estimated measurements in the pattern, this could be due to my tension being too loose or just the way I crochet.
+My bag was a little bigger than the estimated measurements in the pattern.
+This could be due to my tension being too loose or just the way I crochet.
 Overall my bag measured 67cm wide at the top x 44cm high.
 This could also be the reason I ran out of yarn a few cm short of the top of my bag.
-I noticed I had limited yarn left so started making the handles before I had finished the bag, and then went back to the bag once I had two handles made.
-I am glad I did this as I was short of a couple of rows just before I finished the bag.
+I noticed I had limited yarn left so started making the handles before I had finished the bag.
+Going back to the bag once I had two handles made.
+I’m glad I did this as I was short of a couple of rows just before I finished the bag.
 This didn’t bother me however as my bag was plenty big enough and it wasn’t worth buying another ball of yarn for a few rows.

 So what do you guys think?

-I’m really happy with how my Bad Romance bag turned out.
+I’m really happy with how my crocheted raffia beach bag turned out.
 As I mentioned, my bag is a little bigger than the pattern plans but I think that’s the fun of it all.
 You’re making something unique with your hands, no one really knows how it will turn out!

-I started making this bag a few weeks before I went away, snatching a few hours here and there after work.
-I finished it on holiday whilst lounging by the pool and a few hours on the plane, it’s such a lovely way to relax.
+I started making the bag a few weeks before I went away, snatching a few hours here and there after work.
+I finished it on holiday whilst lounging by the pool.
 This bag is great if you are heading away and want a longer crochet project to get stuck into.
 The kit I chose used 3 balls of yarn but if you want a shorter project, look for one with with one or two balls.
-I am itching to start another crochet project now, I’d love to maybe make something for my home over the summer!
+I’m itching to start another crochet project now, maybe I could make something for my home over the summer!

 I hope this post was useful if you are thinking of buying a Wool and the Gang kit, or trying out the new Ra-Ra-Raffia yarn!
-I love writing posts like these, I could chat about creative stuff all day!
 Feel free to drop me a message below or on Twitter or Instagram if you have any questions about Wool and the Gang!
 I’d love to hear if you have tried any kits before and which ones you would recommend!